cogentrts/DataHubPythonAPI/README.md

 ## Features

-- Connection to the Cogent DataHub: Establishes a connection to the DataHub API.
+- Connection to the Cogent DataHub: Establishes a real-time connection to Cogent DataHub.
 - Real-time Data Visualization: Demonstrates how to read and plot data points in real-time, using Matplotlib.
-- PID Controller: Demonstrates how to continuously write data points to the DataHub by creating a PID Controller.
+- PID Controller: Demonstrates how to continuously write data points to the DataHub by creating a simulated PID Controller.